Antro97/Mudkip-ERR-Tweaks/README.md

 ### Installation
 Extract the archive in the ERR folder, replace the file when asked to.
+*Not compatible with Scabbards on Back, unless you merge the "regulation.bin" file by yourself using Smithbox.*

 ### _Changed values_
 - ActionButtonParam